Steven Develops Icon

 gRPC

-Protocol Buffers inherently support backward and forward compatibility, simplifying the evolution of services over time.
+Protocol Buffers support backward and forward compatibility natively.

 RESTful APIs